jsanders108/AI-Customer-Feedback-Summary-App/README.md

 # AI Customer Feedback Summary App

 This app is written in Python and integrates OpenAI and Langchain to summarize text documents.
-The user interface is generated using Streamlit.
+The user interface is generated with Streamlit.
 The specific objective of this app is to allow a user to upload a text document containing customer feedback on a product (in the form of numerous separate comments), which is then summarized by AI (OpenAI via LangChain).

 ## Description